 National antelope-Ugandan kob is, however, a subspecies of an antelope that lives in sub-Saharan Africa.
 This type of antelope also stays in flat areas, close to a permanent water source with a stable climate.

-Kobus kob thomasi is its scientific name and this type of kob appears on the Uganda coat of Arms.
-The Ugandan kob is a medium size antelope with golden to reddish brown coat.
+Kobus kob thomasi is its scientific name, and this type of kob appears on the Uganda coat of Arms.
+The Ugandan kob is a medium-size antelope with golden to reddish brown coat.
 It also has large ears with white patches on the throat and eye ring; forelegs are black at the front.

 Characteristics of the National antelope-Ugandan kob

-Breeding takes place every after 8 months giving birth to a single offspring which it hides for 6 weeks after then it joins the herd.
+Breeding takes place every after eight months giving birth to a single offspring which it hides for six weeks after then it joins the herd.
 They also reach maturity at 18 months and 13 months for the males and female respectively.

 National antelope-Ugandan kob adult males also establish territories in the best habitat which are inhabited by herds of females and their young ones.
-While the young males live in bachelor herd which are separate from the females by territorial males.
-These males usually mark their territories by whistling.
+The young males live in bachelor herds and usually mark their territories by whistling.

-National antelope-Ugandan kob also live in Murchison falls National Park, Queen Elizabeth National Park and Kidepo valley national park.
+National antelope-Ugandan kob also live in Murchison Falls National Park, Queen Elizabeth National Park, and Kidepo valley national park.
 During the game drive in the national parks above, you will see these amiable antelopes grazing in the plains.